-Canadian housing was bogged down by high interest rates through 2022 and 2023, but the expectation was that rate cuts would entice buyers back into the market.
-However, that’s not been the case, with the Canadian Real Estate Association (CREA) reporting a 0.1% dip in sales between March and April 2025.
+Canadian housing was bogged down by high interest rates through 2022 and 2023, with many expecting that rate cuts would entice buyers back into the market.
+But that rebound has yet to materialize.
+According to the Canadian Real Estate Association (CREA), home sales edged down 0.1% between March and April 2025 — a marginal dip that signals continued hesitation among buyers.

-While sales remained essentially flat, it still marked an improvement in what has been a months-long downtrend.
-In March, for example, transactions were down 4.8%.
-They were also down 20% from a “recent high” reached in November 2024.
+While sales remained essentially flat, it still marks an improvement over what has been a months-long downtrend.
+In March, transactions were down 4.8%.
+They were also down 20% from a “recent high” seen in November 2024.

 After adjusting for seasonal effects, April’s sales were also down 9.8% on a year-over-year basis.

-For the time being, it seems that sellers are erring on the side of caution, and new listings slipped 1% month over month.
-That puts the national sales-to-new listings ratio at 46.8%, which is up from the 46.4% recorded in March.
+For the time being, it seems that sellers are exercising caution, with new listings slipping 1% month over month.
+That brought the national sales-to-new listings ratio at 46.8%, which is up from the 46.4% recorded in March.
 “The long-term average for the national sales-to-new listings ratio is 54.9%, with readings between 45% and 65% generally consistent with balanced housing market conditions,” says CREA.

 A ratio below 45% points to a buyers’ market, which suggests that we are not far off from buyers’ territory.

-Total active listings – both new and existing – reached 183,000 properties on the market last month, and that figure is up 14.3% year over year , “but still below the long-term average for that time of the year of around 201,000 listings.”
+Total active listings – including both new and existing – reached 183,000 in April, marking a 14.3% increase year over year.
+Still, active listings remain below the long-term seasonal average of approximately 201,000 listings.

 Real Estate News